TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

 - The data streams can be either Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).

  - UDP: When used for testing UDP capacity, iperf allows the user to specify the datagram size and provides results for the datagram throughput and the packet loss.
  - TCP: When used for testing TCP capacity, iperf measures the throughput of the payload.
-Iperf uses 1024 × 1024 for mebibytes and 1000 × 1000 for megabytes.
+Iperf uses 1024 x 1024 for mebibytes (MiB) and 1000 x 1000 for megabytes (MB).

-## Important Iperf Arguments:
+### Important Iperf Arguments

  Argument      | Meaning
  ---------------|-----------